1967 Detroit riot: Beginning of looting

-After the DPD left, the crowd began looting an adjacent clothing store.
+After the DPD left, the crowd began looting the adjacent shoe and clothing store, Parker Brothers Shoes and Menswear.
 Shortly thereafter, full-scale looting began throughout the neighborhood.
 The Michigan State Police, Wayne County Sheriff's Department, and the Michigan Army National Guard were alerted, but because it was Sunday, it took hours for Police Commissioner Ray Girardin to assemble sufficient manpower.
 Meanwhile, witnesses described seeing a "carnival atmosphere" on 12th Street.
-The DPD, inadequate in number and wrongly believing that the rioting would soon expire, just stood there and watched.
-Police did not make their first arrest until 7 a.m., three hours after the raid on the blind pig.
 To the east, on Chene Street, reports said the crowd was of mixed composition.
 The pastor of Grace Episcopal Church along 12th Street reported that he saw a "gleefulness in throwing stuff and getting stuff out of buildings".
 The police conducted several sweeps along 12th Street, which proved ineffective because of the unexpectedly large numbers of people outside.
 The first major fire broke mid-afternoon in a grocery store at the corner of 12th Street and Atkinson.
-The crowd prevented firefighters from extinguishing it, and soon more smoke filled the skyline.

 Local responses

-The local news media initially avoided reporting on the disturbance so as not to inspire copy-cat violence, but the rioting started to expand to other parts of the city, including looting of retail and grocery stores elsewhere.
+The local news media initially avoided reporting on the disturbance so as not to inspire copycat violence.
 By Sunday afternoon, news had spread, and people attending events such as a Fox Theater Motown revue and Detroit Tigers baseball game were warned to avoid certain areas of the city.
-Motown's Martha Reeves was on stage at the Fox, singing "Jimmy Mack," and was asked to tell people to leave quietly, as there was trouble outside.
+Motown's Martha Reeves was on stage at the Fox when she asked people to leave quietly, as there was trouble outside.
+Detroit Tigers general manager Jim Campbell phoned sportscaster Ray Lane with one instruction: "You are not, I repeat not, under any circumstances, to refer to the smoke over the left-field fence."
+Late in the second game, an announcement was made inside the stadium, telling fans to avoid certain streets, but did not provide a full explanation.
 After the game, Tigers left fielder Willie Horton, a Detroit resident who had grown up not far from 12th Street, drove to the riot area and stood on a car in the middle of the crowd while still in his baseball uniform.
 Despite Horton's impassioned pleas, he could not calm the crowd.

 Mayor Jerome Cavanagh stated that the situation was "critical" but not yet "out of control."
 At 7:45 p.m. that first (Sunday) night, Cavanagh enacted a citywide 9:00 p.m. – 5:30 a.m. curfew, prohibited sales of alcohol and firearms, and informally curtailed business activity in recognition of the serious civil unrest engulfing sections of the city.
 A number of adjoining communities also enacted curfews.
 There was significant white participation in the rioting and looting, raising questions as to whether the event fits into the classical race riot category.